molsky/robotframework-dashboard/README.md

 **Notes:**
 * This project is still more of less in Proof of Concept state.
 Software is not in this state suitable for any real use in live environments.
-* This application should never be set visible to public Internet when making changes to nginx config files
+* This application should never be set visible to public Internet when making changes to nginx config files.

 # Setup
 1. Install nginx